E-brokerages tap social media for faster service

 "They're being proactive," LaScola said.
 "They have a lot of customers, and a lot of people are using social media, so it's nice to know that they are trying to keep up."

-One Twitter user recently posted that she was evaluating trading platforms and wanted to know how TD Ameritrade, E*Trade, and Schwab fees compare.
+One Twitter user recently posted that she was evaluating trading platforms and wanted to know how TD Ameritrade, E*Trade (ETFC.O), and Schwab fees compare.
 Both TD Ameritrade and Schwab responded quickly with messages directing her to information on their respective websites.

 TWEET TO CHUCK